SonyaMoisset/Team-Treehouse_Training/README.md

 - How to Create and Distribute an npm Package => VIEWED | 03/08/2017
 - Using the Geolocation API in JavaScript => VIEWED | 03/08/2017
 - JavaScript Booleans => VIEWED | 04/08/2017
+- Deploy your App to GitHub Pages with Gulp => VIEWED | 04/08/2017

 # Courses
 - Website Basics => COMPLETED | 14/12/2016 | 101 points